The Asymptotic Analysis of Some PDE and Steklov Eigenvalue Problems with Partially Reactive Patches in 3-D: Discussion

 \section{Discussion}

-In a three-dimensional spherical domain, we have developed and implemented a unified theoretical approach, based on the method of matched asymptotic expansions combined with spectral theory, to analyze the mean first-reaction time (MFRT), the splitting probability, the Steklov-Dirichlet-Neumann (SDN) problem, and the Steklov-Neumann (SN) problem for a collection of small partially reactive patches of arbitrary shape located on the boundary of a sphere.
+For a collection of small partially reactive patches of arbitrary shape located on the boundary of a sphere in three dimensions, we have explored four different PDE problems with mixed boundary conditions: the Poisson equation for the mean first-reaction time (MFRT), the Laplace equation for the splitting probability, the Steklov-Dirichlet-Neumann (SDN) eigenvalue problem, and the Steklov-Neumann (SN) eigenvalue problem.
+To analyze these problems, we have developed and implemented a unified mathematical approach, based on the method of matched asymptotic expansions combined with spectral theory.
 For the MFRT, our analysis extends that of \cite{Cheviakov10} where only perfectly reactive and locally circular patches were considered.
 In each case, our three-term asymptotic results in the small-patch limit have been favorably compared with full numerical results.